itsanushkagupta/ftrproject/README.md

 -OPD service

 My project website url:- https://proud-island-0bd50e510.3.azurestaticapps.net

-My project video demo url:- https://drive.google.com/file/d/1o_3denaYqf9ANzvyPSOGX9ScUeGgJcFh/view?usp=sharing

 For this project, I have used Azure Services such as Azure Health Bot, Azure Static Web Apps,

+Screenshots:-

-Screenshots:- 1)By using Azure Static Web Apps Service , I have created and hosted A health care  Website on Azure cloud and below are the screenshots of it:-
+1) By using Azure Static Web Apps Service , I have created and hosted A health care  Website on Azure cloud and below are the screenshots of it:-

 ![Screenshot (892)](https://github.com/itsanushkagupta/ftrproject/assets/84274062/3b1a21bb-5721-4799-97bb-dedbdd5d3f82)